Geez14/WEBKONSOUL/README.md

 Contributions are welcome!
 Please refer to the documentation files for technical details and architecture information.

+**Development Guidelines:**

+- Follow existing code style and patterns
+- Test on multiple platforms when possible
+- Update documentation for new features
+- Ensure backward compatibility
+- Add appropriate error handling

 ---

-**Note**: This is a powerful tool that provides direct system access.
+**⚠️ Important Note**: This is a powerful tool that provides direct system access through a web interface.
 Please use responsibly and follow security best practices.
+Always test in a safe environment before deploying.

+**🌟 Star this project** if you find it useful, and feel free to contribute improvements!